 Target/non-target organisms (see roadmap step 2, 3 and 4)

-Harm to species of special concern, such as endangered species or economically or culturally important species
+Harm to species of special concern, such as endangered species, keystone species or economically or culturally important species

 Fish pathogens, infections and diseases (see roadmap step 3)

-May LM fish that are resistant to fish pathogens, infections and diseases can be carriers of the same diseases and hence by escpace spread the same diseases?
+May LM fish that are resistant to fish pathogens, infections and diseases can be carriers of the same diseases and hence by escape spread the same diseases?

+May LM fish serve as novel hosts to regular and emergent pathogens?

 In general an escape by such fish will most probably follow the Spread hypothesis.